Chapter in this post:

 Water test - passed

 TaoTronics advertises on the Product page at Amazon.de clearly with the term "waterproof", but the IPX7 certification - which is also mentioned there - actually only means that they are protected against dust and strong water jets.

-On Taotronics homepage itself on the other hand, one finds the specification of protection class IPX8, which means that the device is "permanently protected against immersion in water".
-That would be more like the adjective "watertight".
+On Taotronics homepage itself On the other hand, one finds the indication of protection class IPX8, which means that the device is "permanently protected against immersion in water".
+That would be more in line with the adjective "waterproof".